caleb531/personal-website/src/routes/privacy-policy/+page.md

 - All web apps, websites, and other projects hosted on all _\*.calebevans.me_ subdomains

-This privacy policy was last updated on February 8th, 2024.
+This privacy policy was last updated on June 27th, 2024.

 ### Secure Connection